Evidence Level

 What is the recommended dosage of Copper Gluconate?

-Does Copper Gluconate interact with medications?
+Does Copper Gluconate interact with any medications?

 References(3 citations)